 To obtain a restraining order, a victim is required to file an Application for a Complaint for Protection from Abuse at the local court (this is a civil complaint, not a criminal one).
 Afterwards, the victim will speak to a judge or clerk to explain what happened and why a protective order is necessary.
 The judge will then decide whether to grant a Temporary Order, which is valid for ten (10) business days.
 If the Temporary Order is granted, the party will be given a copy of the order and a summons to return to court within ten (10) business days for a hearing on whether to extend the order.
 The accused will also be sent a summons to appear and the police will attempt to serve the order upon that person.
 The hearing will allow both the victim and the abuser an opportunity to tell what happened.
 A person applying for a restraining order is allowed to bring any witnesses or evidence that might tend to support the request.
 If the accused does not appear, the hearing will proceed and may result in the order being extended.
 The victim must appear at this hearing or the order will automatically be vacated.

-If you need immediate protection from your abuser contact the Fisher College Police Department at 617.236.8880, or if off-campus, or on the Brockton, New Bedford, or North Attleboro campus, call 911.
+If you need immediate protection from your abuser contact the Fisher College Police Department at 617.236.8880, or the Boston Police by dialing 911.
 If you believe you are in danger in your relationship, or in a situation involving a domestic/dating partner, consider ways to leave your present situation safely.
 The police will assist you in obtaining an emergency restraining order valid until the next court business day.
 Once the order has been issued you will be given a copy and the police will attempt to serve a copy to the accused.

 Violation of an Abuse Prevention Order is a crime.
 If a person subject to an order violates it, call the police immediately.
-If you are on campus, reside in Fisher College housing, or are in the immediate area call 617.236.8880.
-If you are off campus, or on our Brockton, New Bedford, or North Attleboro campus, call 911.
+If you are on campus, reside in Fisher College housing, or are in the immediate area you may call 617.236.8880 or the Boston Police by calling 911.
 Explain to the police that the subject of the order has violated it and that you need help right away.
 If the subject has left the scene, try to provide the direction of flight and a physical clothing description.
 If the police are unable to locate the subject, the Fisher College Police Department will assist you in going to court where you may file an application for a criminal complaint.